- About the Cultural Safety Grants program

 The BCCFP is committed to advocating for culturally safe health care and demonstrating anti-racist approaches to address health equity.

-As part of this work, we have launched a Cultural Safety and Humility Grants Program (CS&H Grants) aimed at supporting family physicians to continue or initiate new culturally safe practices.
+As part of this work, we have created a Cultural Safety Grants Program aimed at supporting family physicians to continue or initiate new culturally safe practices.
 The program forms part of the BCCFP’s ongoing Declaration of Commitment to reconciliation and addressing anti-Indigenous racism and inequity in health care.

-Up to seven grants of $5,000 each will be awarded to successful applicants.
-Individual BCCFP members in good standing are eligible to apply.
+Up to seven grants of $5,000 each are awarded to successful applicants and individual BCCFP members in good standing are eligible to apply during the application period.

 Grants are awarded based on the potential of the project to: